Madison Gas and ElectricMadison, Wisconsin

 Recycling old thermostats

-To help reclaim and recycle mercury, we launched a thermostat-recycling program for customers several years ago.
-Bring your old thermostat to our general office at 133 S. Blair St. anytime during business hours.
+To help reclaim and recycle mercury, we offer customers a thermostat-recycling program.
+Call (608) 252-1577 to set up a time to drop off your old thermostat at 623 Railroad St. in Madison.
 We'll make sure it is recycled appropriately.

 Special heating systems